mephistolist/pfpb/README.md

 http://list.iblocklist.com/?list=ghlzqtqxnzctvvajwwag&fileformat=p2p&archiveformat=gz;webexploit
 ```

 To add or change any lists you can just enter another line in this file with the URL to the list followed by a semicolon and the name of the list, or what you wish to call it.
-Then you will need to restart pfpb and do a new update to apply the new list.
+Then you will need to restart pfpb and do a new update to apply any new lists.
 The names on the left will also be the name of the corresponding table created for it with pf:

 ```
 # pfctl -sT